-In addition to routine screen tests, sample preparation quality is monitored internally at ALS Minerals through the insertion of sample preparation duplicates.
-For every 50 samples prepared, an additional split is taken from the coarse crushed material to create a pulverizing duplicate.
-The additional split is processed and analyzed in a similar manner to the other samples in the submission.
+In addition to routine screen tests, sample preparation quality was monitored internally at ALS Minerals through the insertion of sample preparation duplicates.
+For every 50 samples prepared, an additional split was taken from the coarse crushed material to create a pulverizing duplicate.
+The additional split was processed and analyzed in a similar manner to the other samples in the submission.

-Internal quality control samples including certified reference materials, blanks, and duplicates are inserted within each analytical run.
-The blank is inserted at the beginning, standards are inserted at random intervals, and duplicates are analyzed at the end of the batch.
-The minimum number of quality control samples required to be inserted are based on the rack size specific to the method.
+Internal quality control samples including certified reference materials, blanks, and duplicates were inserted within each analytical run.
+The blank was inserted at the beginning, standards were inserted at random intervals, and duplicates were analyzed at the end of the batch.
+The minimum number of quality control samples required to be inserted were based on the rack size specific to the method.